 Now… after all their fighting….
 It was time to return the favor.

-“Stand with me,” Sionis Sepher shouted.
+“Stand with me,” I shouted.
 “We ride for the tomb!
 Fire and Ice, Shadow and Light, the power of us all will follow!
 The blood of our foes will flow at our feet!
-Fight with me, Remnants of Hope!
+Fight with me, Academy of Hope!
 Fight now for your loved ones, against the demonic forces that tried to claim us!
 Fight now for all those who have fallen against the Legion.
 Ride now for freedom and honor and glory!!!”

-His voice was drowned out by the sound of the mounts, the flapping of wings and the stamping of feet.
+My voice was drowned out by the sound of the trampling feet, the flapping of wings, and the rushing winds.
 The battle cries of a half dozen races as they cheered and yelled while wielding their staves, swords, and bows.

 They wanted them to tremble.